Translated by Kayoko Windle

 The passion of Hakata residents for Hakata Gion Yamakasa is so tremendous that some companies even let participants have the day off for the festival.
 You can truly feel summer has arrived with Hakata Gion Yamakasa this year - the festival 2017 schedule, access, and highlights are as below.

-The 2017 festival starts on Saturday, July 1st before continuing on Sunday, July 9th through Saturday, July 15th.
+This was the schedule for the festival in 2017.
+It started on Saturday, July 1st before continuing on Sunday, July 9th through Saturday, July 15th.
 You can only see the moving yamakasa on 6 days from July 10th to 15th.
 Let's take a closer look at each day of the schedule.

 Nagaregaki on Day 3 and Day 7 (July 10th and July 14th from 16:00)